avipars/Android_App_Translation/README.md

 ### Possible issues

-* Special characters within the strings file such as '%1$s' may not resolve succesfully.
+* Special characters within the strings file such as '%1$s' may not resolve successfully.
 Before copying the strings.xml file, verify that this is not the case.

 #### Credits